lingtalfi/Light_Logger/doc/api/Ling/Light_Logger/Listener/LightLoggerListenerInterface.md

 Methods
 ==============

-- [LightLoggerListenerInterface::listen](https://github.com/lingtalfi/Light_Logger/blob/master/doc/api/Ling/Light_Logger/Listener/LightLoggerListenerInterface/listen.md) &ndash; Reacts to the given logger message in a specific way.
+- UniversalLoggerInterface::log &ndash; Sends a the log $message to the given $channel.